ytsvetko/qvec/README.md

 This is an easy-to-use, fast tool to measure the intrinsic quality of word vectors.
 The evaluation score depends on how well the word vector dimensions align to a matrix of features manually crafted from lexical resources.
-The evaluation measure is shown to correlate strongly with performance in downstream tasks (cf. Tsvetkov et al, 2015 for details and results).
+The evaluation score is shown to correlate strongly with performance in downstream tasks (cf. Tsvetkov et al, 2015 for details and results).
+QVEC is model agnostic and thus can be used for evaluating word vectors produced by any given model.

 <a href="http://www.cs.cmu.edu/~ytsvetko/papers/qvec.pdf">Evaluation of Word Vector Representations by Subspace Alignment</a>
   </li>